The other things you need to consider before selecting the plants are:

-- Wall direction: North facing walls are ideal for ferns, while south facing one would suit sun-loving plants the most.
+- Wall direction: North-facing walls are ideal for ferns, while south-facing ones would suit sun-loving plants the most.

 Thus, it is advisable that you select evergreen plants that have a long flowering period and attractive foliage.
 Avoid choosing plants with a thick taproot, instead, go for plants with single stems as they are easy to snap.

 1. Climbing HydrangeaThe sturdy plant blooms with large and aromatic clusters of white flowers along with deep green heart-shaped foliage.
 The plant grows gradually and loves to climb and cling.
 It reaches up to 30 to 80 feet high and needs a substantial amount of support.
 You may like to read essential guide to hydrangea.

 2. Creeping ThymeAlso known as Mother of Thyme, the plant proliferates among rocks, and can “creep” around its surroundings, creating a visually stunning carpet of blooms.
 Creeping Thyme is a perennial hardy and needs minimal care.

 3. IvyIvy comes with an enchanting, timeless charm and looks classic when grown on walls.
 The best part about growing Ivy is that they keep walls dry.
 Ivy can scale up to 20 feet or higher!
 Buy English ivy plant online.

 4. Japanese Forest GrassThis is an ornamental plant that is slow-growing and requires extra care.
 Its semi-green color helps in adding a sense of softness to rock walls.
 This graceful plant is non-invasive and reaches up to 24 inches.